FreeHealth/freehealth/README.md

 - Mac OS: 10.9 Mavericks (64 bit), 10.10 Yosemite, 10.11 El Capitan
 - Windows: Windows 7 (32 bit & 64 bit), Windows 8, Windows 10

-### Where can I find informations about FreeMedForms?
+### Where can I find information about FreeHealth?

 - [website]
 - Sources and issues are located on [GitHub]